 We want to encourage anyone who is struggling with their mental health to open up and talk about how they are feeling.

-Our weekly Team Talk sessions offer people the chance to open up and talk about their mental health, share experiences and offer advice in a non-judgemental environment.
+We are going to be hosting a fortnightly Team Talk session to offer people the chance to open up and talk about their mental health, share experiences and offer advice in a non-judgemental environment.
 The more we talk about our mental health and our feelings, the more we eradicate the stigma attached to it and reduce the number of suicide rates.
 We might even inspire others to reach out and talk instead of suffering in silence.

 As a peer support group we want to do more to help people through the tough days and talking about mental health will help spark the initial action to do something about it and kick start their recovery process.
 With mental health problems rising it is important that people are aware that their is a platform to reach out and talk and that their is a support network their to help them on their journey to recovery and understanding.

-These sessions are held every Monday evening via Zoom, 1900-2000.
+These sessions are looking to be held Tuesday evenings, 1900-2000.
 If you would like to join our Team Talk then please contact us for more information.